 Stonemasonry is a specialized trade, and working on a construction site requires specific health and safety qualifications.

-In Australia, Construction Induction Training is crucial for anyone seeking to work on a construction site.
+In Australia, Construction Induction Training is crucial for anyone seeking to work and become a stonemason on a construction site.
 This training focuses on essential health and safety principles vital for maintaining safe work practices in construction environments.
 After completing this training successfully, participants receive a ‘White Card’, which serves as proof of their completion.

 Stonemasonry, as a specialized field, often necessitates obtaining additional state or territory-specific licenses, particularly for those aiming to operate independently or own a business.
 Licensing requirements differ across Australian states and territories.